StefanoWind/LIDARGO_samples/README.md

 - figures describing the data standardization and quality control for b0 files
 - figures showing the wind statitics for c0 files

 Test_lidar_b0.py can be used to read b0 files and plot overall radial wind speed field, individual realization of the scans, and distrubution of QC flags within the scanning volume.
-For testing the b0 data, simply download them and copy them into the dedicated data folder of this repo and run Test_lidar_b0.py with the specified wildcard name.
+For testing the b0 data, download them and copy them into the data folder indicated as "source" and run Test_lidar_b0.py with one of the suggested wildcard names.
+The code will only process the first file if the wildcard has multiple matches.

 c0 files have a simpler formatting and the variables can be plotted directly after reading the netCDF files.